 8. SPLIT THE SCREEN

-💡 Tip: Use contrasting effects and/or colours for the visuals or fonts use on each screen.
+Tip: Use contrasting effects and/or colours for the visuals or fonts used on each screen.

-Research shows that videos that show their logos after 3-5 seconds get more engagement than videos that show the logo in the first second.
+Research indicates videos showing their logos after 3-5 seconds get more engagement than videos that show the logo in the first second.

-Below is a screenshot of an explainer video for Carnival de Rio published on Youtube.
+Also, below is a screenshot of an explainer video for Carnival de Rio published on YouTube.
 The person used to present the video does not use arms or hands (body language) to excite the viewers.
-Also, different distracting elements are taking more screen space at the front of the camera (laptop, sign, cactus, etc).
-The Auto captioning in English also seems to pick up a “then” where it is supposed to be a “them”.
-The books at the back do not look organised and the light could be brighter.
+Also, different distracting elements are taking more screen space at the front of the camera (laptop, sign, cactus, etc.).
+The auto-captioning in English also seems to pick up a “then” where it is supposed to be a “them”.
+The books at the back do not look organised and the lighting could be brighter.

-All these could have been avoided by hiring a professional video presenter.
+All these flaws could have been avoided by hiring a professional video producer.

 11. TEST INTERACTIVE VIDEO FORMATS TO INCREASE ENGAGEMENT

 - Playable videos: An innovative, hands-on ad format that can be used on Facebook, Google UAC, as well as other mobile ad networks.
-Playables function as mini game-like experiences that are fully customisable to suit any campaign objective.
-Originally built with mobile-gaming companies in mind, playable videos gave viewers the ability to test-drive games before downloading them.
-Playable videos are now used for different kind of purposes, being an HTMLS format, you have a lot of creative freedom to come up with something unique that will entertain users, turning them into high-intent leads.
+Playables function as mini-game-like experiences that are fully customisable to suit any campaign objective.
+Originally built with mobile gaming companies in mind, playable videos gave viewers the ability to test-drive games before downloading them.
+Playable videos are now used for different kinds of purposes, being an HTMLS format, you have a lot of creative freedom to come up with something unique that will entertain users, turning them into high-intent leads.

 - Polling videos: Polling videos are a simple yet effective way of boosting engagement through the use of interaction.
-Available in Instagram stories and Facebook in-feed, polling videos give brands the ability to add in an interactive poll to their video ad, giving users a voice, enabling them to choose between two responses.
+Available in Instagram stories and Facebook in-feed, polling videos give brands the ability to add an interactive poll to their video ad, giving users a voice and enabling them to choose between two responses.
 Poll videos can be used for a variety of different purposes: they can create hype around an announcement, or simply allow you to gain some quick and valuable insights into your audience.
-The key thing to keep in mind when creating a polling video is to ensure that your creative is built for the purpose of polling.
+The key thing to keep in mind when creating a polling video is to ensure that your video piece is built for polling.
 Simply slapping a polling sticker onto an existing asset may work, however, to achieve maximum engagement your creative should be designed to highlight and amplify the polling options.

 - Augmented reality videos: AR adds digital elements to a real-life view, most commonly through the use of a phone’s camera.
 Facebook’s Spark AR, Snapchat’s Lenses and TikTok’s Branded & Gamified effects are all offering the ability to deploy AR effects on videos.

 - Virtual reality videos: Virtual Reality (VR) transports viewers into a new, completely virtual environment.
-Facebook’s recently announced Reality Labs division (August 2020) along with an increasing amount of VR content available on YouTube highlights a revamped focus in the area from two of the industries’ biggest players.
-You should take note of these developments and experiment with VR videos into your video content and video ads strategy.
+Facebook’s announced Reality Labs division (August 2020) along with an increasing amount of VR content available on YouTube highlights a revamped focus in the area from two of the industry’s biggest players.
+You should take note of these developments and experiment with VR videos in your video content and video ads strategy.

 - Live-broadcast videos.
-More marketers are running live-broadcast video content to make their customers and viewers feel they are part of their live shows.
-They create high engagement by offering virtual gifts, running live polls, quizzes or trivia questions for viewers to win cash prizes or get highly discounted products.
-This type of videos content is popular for businesses such as Online Casinos, Action Houses or eSports.
+More marketers are running live broadcast video content to make their customers and viewers feel they are part of their live shows.
+They create high engagement by offering virtual gifts, running live polls, interactive quizzes or trivia questions for viewers to win cash prizes or get highly discounted products.
+This type of video content is popular for businesses such as Online Casinos, Action Houses or eSports.
 Depending on the type of event, your video producer may need a unique live-broadcast video camera that uses a specific lens.
-For example, for real live football matches, most video is recorded using video cameras with a lens specifically manufactured for live-broadcasts such as the powerful Canon UHD Digisuper 122 lens.
+For example, for real live football matches, most video is recorded using video cameras with a lens specifically manufactured for live broadcasts such as the powerful Canon UHD Digisuper 122 lens.

-The above interactive video formats can surely help you immerse your audiences and boost engagement.
+The above interactive video formats can surely help you immerse your audience and boost engagement.